“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 “When I was a kid my social network was called outside,” he said.
 “None of you are famous and your fifteen minutes of fame has been going on forever.
 I hope the next Facebook trend is shutting all of you the hell up.”

 Nobody cared what he was all bent out of shape about.
 He is always raging about something.
-When he isn’t he wants us to listen to him on his guitar.
+When he isn’t, he wants us to listen to him on his guitar.
 We all just hate him the most.
+How come he gets to swear in class?

 You can never talk about St. Mel’s teachers on Facebook.
 If you do it’s the kiss of death.
 At St. Mel’s they will expel you on the spot for doing that.

-One kid landed in a can of worms for posting the breaking news he was going to have a party at his house that weekend.
+One kid landed in a can of stinkbugs for posting the breaking news he was going to have a party at his house that weekend.
 He got called down to the Dean of Students even though he didn’t say anything bad, like promising that everyone could get wasted or smoke all the weed they could bring.
-He got in trouble for posting it and gave up the party, at least that party.
+He got in trouble for posting it and had to lose the party, at least that party.

 Nobody knows who it is exactly at St. Mel’s that checks Facebook, but they do.
 Only the retards don’t know they do.
 I’m careful about it.
 I never swear, or anything close to that.
 I only do that in my messaging conversations.
 Those are between two people and they’re private.
 I NEVER show those to anybody.